Are you ready for a taste of Arizona paradise? If so, let me introduce to you to Cibecue Falls.

 Since you’ll be hiking in the creek at times it would be best to have waterproof shoes like Chaco’s.
 I personally prefer pairs without the toe strap because it gets painful and annoying if going downhill.

 You should always have a medical kit in your pack, but especially so in remote areas like this.
+There are no nearby services, rangers, etc. to aid incase of emergency.

 The sandy trail does get too hot for dog paws.
 Having a pair of dog boots on hand just incase is always a good idea!
+I pair Monty’s boots with socks because they help prevent blisters, help the boots slide on easier, and keep the boots secure.

 Sure the trail is near a creek, but I still like to have on a water dish hand because you never know.
 And yes, I still brought along 1L of water on the hike for Monty!
+Having a collapsible dish on hand makes it easier for them to get the hydration they need.
+I clip Monty’s onto his backpack with a carabiner and he’s set.

 Using a dog harness is just better than a collar in my opinion.
 You have better control and aren’t pulling on the neck.
 If your dog is scared of deep water or doesn’t know how to swim, use a life vest that also doubles as a harness!